mun-tonsi/debian-vagrant-osticket/README.md

 # Vagrant - Centos - Ansible - OsTicket and dev tools

-## This project allows vagrant to manage a Centos 7 VM running OsTicket for development using Ansible for provisioning.
+## This project configures a Vagrant managed Centos 7 VM running OsTicket for development using Ansible for provisioning.

 This differs slightly from a production instance in the following way: